 4. Containerd – A simple yet robust container runtime

 Containerd is a CNCF-graduated container runtime project that has been Docker’s preferred container runtime for years.
 Docker currently uses runC.
 Containerd handles all aspects of container lifecycle management for its host system.
 It creates, runs, and destroys containers as needed.
-It also handles image transfers and storage, container supervision, as well as low-level storage and network attachments.
+It also handles image transfers and storage, container supervision, and low-level storage and network attachments.

 Containerd is also suitable for multi-tenant operations when combined with CAS storage (for global images).
 Another advantage is that it integrates with numerous tools and services, including runC, Kubernetes Engine, Amazon Kubernetes Service (AKS), and Azure Kubernetes Service (AKS).
 Containerd is also available as a daemon for Windows.